Richard Stallman's personal site.

 version of Islam, it is really a pseudo-Islamic state.

-Planet roasters: the people and groups that push for and
+Planet roasters: the people and groups that push for

 Police officer: A person who works in a thug department but refuses to act like a thug:

-accusations made against them by thugs.
+refuses to support false accusations made against them by thugs.

 Presidente Horrible: former president Álvaro Uribe of